jchr1st/workshop_howto/create/create.rst

 Creating A Workshop from a Template
 +++++++++++++++++++++++++++++++++++

-To start you need to know which Workshop or Bootcamp you are running (**).
+To start you need to know which Bootcamp you are running, please refer to :ref:`available`.

 #.
 In a browser, login to https://bootcamps.nutanix.handsonworkshops.com/profiles/login/ using OKTA.